nanaoto/drumscript-cleaned/README.md

 DrumScript/
 ├── .github/                # GitActions files
 │   ├── workflows/
+│   │   ├── build_test.yml  # Tests whether the package is ready to be rebuilt and pushed to PyPi │   │   ├── docs.yml        # Handles publishing of `DrumScript` documentation to GitHub Pages
 │   │   ├── publish.yml     # Handles publishing of the package to PyPi automatically
+│   │   └── tests.yml       # Handles tests on development branch and main to ensure they dont break when PR is merged

 ├── drumscript/             # Main source package directory │   ├── __init__.py
 │   ├── audio_processor/    # Audio loading, onset detection, feature extraction, tempo detection, stem-splitter and tempo-detection